StyraInc/rego-style-guide/README.md

 Rego is a declarative language, which in the best of worlds means you express **what** you want rather than **how** it should be retrieved.
 When authoring policy, do not try to be "smart" about assumed performance characteristics or optimizations.
-That's what OPA should do!
+That's what OPA should worry about!

 Optimize for **readbility** and **obviousness**.
 Optimize for performance *only* if you've identified performance issues in your policy, and even if you do — making your policy more compact or "clever" almost never helps addressing